TUM-AVS/FM-AD-Survey/README.md

 </p>

 ## :fire: Updates
+- **Nov 2025** – Added *2 new papers on scenario analysis*.
+Added new section: **Useful Resources and Links**.
+- Uploaded new version to arXiv.
+Repository now categorizes **348 papers**:
+  - 93 on scenario generation
+  - 56 on scenario analysis
+  - 58 on datasets
+  - 21 on simulators
+  - 25 on benchmark challenges
+  - 95 on other related topics (e.g., FMs' implementation)
 - **Oct 2025** – Added *17 new papers on scenario generation* and *2 on scenario analysis*.
 - **Sep 2025** – Added *3 new papers on scenario generation* and *14 on scenario analysis*.
 - **Aug 2025** – Added *4 new papers on scenario generation* and *4 on scenario analysis*.